eciggaar/devops-workshop/openshift/3-Pipelines.md

 ==> Done!

 ==> Creating Tekton Pipeline
-pipeline.tekton.dev/jfall-pipeline created
+pipeline.tekton.dev/workshop-pipeline created
 ==> Done!

 ==> ****************************************************
 ==>
-==> Successfully created JFall 2020 workshop pipeline ==>
+==> Successfully created DevOps workshop pipeline
+==>
 ==> ****************************************************
 ```

 To verify that everything is in place, check the Pipelines section in the OpenShift Web Console.
-It should list the Jfall pipeline, resources and  tasks created by the script.
+It should list the workshop pipeline, resources and  tasks created by the script.

 ![pipelines](images/pipelines.png)